Remember when Jared and Ivanka were going to moderate the White House?

-(CNN)When the Trump team arrived at the White House last year, many liberals and moderates -- though you'd be hard-pressed to get them to admit it now -- took some comfort in knowing that Jared Kushner and Ivanka Trump would close by the new president's side.
+(CNN)When the Trump team arrived at the White House last year, many liberals and moderates -- though you'd be hard-pressed to get them to admit it now -- took some comfort in knowing that Jared Kushner and Ivanka Trump would be close by the new president's side.

 It wasn't simply about politics, either.
 Yes, Ivanka was expected, for whatever reason, to act as some kind of check on her father's cruder instincts.
 And sure, Kushner is the son of a once prominent Democratic donor.
 But their underlying promise, like a boardroom pitch, was something harder to pin down.
 It was more of a look, that modicum of composure.
 It was something like ... competence.